 Using the compositing equation, $I = F + (1 - \alpha) B$, where F and B are the foreground and background colours of pixels that are linearly combined using z to represent its observed colour I, the process is mathematically represented by thinking of the observed colour of a pixel as a combination of foreground and background colours.
-Pixels with an opacity value of $\alpha = 1$ are considered to be in the those with value of 0 are considered foreground, while a $\alpha =$ to be background.
+Pixels with an opacity value of $\alpha = 1$ are considered to be in the foreground, while those with a value of $\alpha = 0$ are considered to be in the background.